deadpixi/sam/README.rst

 Arbitrary Encoding Support
     This version of sam now uses the operating system's multibyte encoding functions.
     That means that it is not limited to UTF-8, but can edit files in any encoding supported by the operating system.
-    This also means that on modern systems, files containing codepoints outside of the Basic Multilingual Plane can be edited.
+    This also means that on modern systems, files containing codepoints outside of the Basic Multilingual Plane can be edited (as opposed to classic sam, which supported only the BMP).

 Numerous Bug Fixes
     This version of sam fixes some crashes and memory leaks that were in the original version.
-    It feels nice fixing a thirty year old memory leak.
+    It feels nice fixing a thirty year old memory leak. ☺

 Code Cleanup and Modernization
     This version of sam uses C99 standard integer types everywhere, and uses a much simpler buffer implementation.